Budapestby VisitCity Guides

 Local SIM Cards

-Vodafone Hungary stands out with competitive pricing and flexible packages.
-Their unlimited domestic data plan with 30GB EU roaming costs approximately 11,990 HUF ($30) for 30 days, making it ideal for data-hungry travelers.
+We really like Vodafone Hungary because their prices are competitive and the packages are straightforward.
+Their unlimited domestic data plan comes with 30GB for EU roaming and costs around 11,990 HUF ($30) for 30 days.
+Perfect if you use a lot of data.

 Vodafone store interior showing phone accessories wall display and red branded signage